bitcharmer/tlb_shootdowns/README.md

 VICTIM: tlb flush, reason: TLB_LOCAL_MM_SHOOTDOWN
 ```

-Ok, so far nothing exciting, these are all part of getting a new thread onto a CPU and totally expected.
+Ok, so far nothing exciting, these are all part of getting a new thread onto a CPU and giving it some memory; totally expected.
 No sign of any traumatic interaction with the culprit thread.
-Then the culprit thread pauses waiting for user input before wreaking havoc:
+Then the culprit thread pauses waiting for user input:

 ```
-./tlb_shootdowns                                                                                                                                                      Thu 07 May 2020 18:15:42 BST
+./tlb_shootdowns
 Allocating chunks...
 Spawned victim thread...
 Victim finished warming up.
 Performing measured writes...